typestack/microframework/README.md

     @JsonController()
     export class QuestionController {

-        @Get('/questions')
+        @Get("/questions")
         all(): any[] {
             return [
-                { title: 'Which processor to choose?', text: 'Which processor is better: Core i5 or Core i7?' }, { title: 'When new star wars gonna be released?', text: 'When star wars gonna be released?
-I think in december' }
+                { title: "Which processor to choose?", text: "Which processor is better: Core i5 or Core i7?" }, { title: "When new star wars gonna be released?", text: "When star wars gonna be released?
+I think in december" }
             ];
         }
     }